Microdosing: Psychedelic

-The first publicly published mention of microdose LSD was in "LSD Doodles--Catalogue Number One" by Hank Exclamation Point, a 1991 coloring book for adults that was published by Exploding Mandala Press in Berkeley, California in a very tightly-controlled limited edition.
+The first publicly published mention of microdose LSD was in "LSD Doodles—Catalogue Number One" by Hank Exclamation Point, a 1991 coloring book for adults that was published by Exploding Mandala Press in Berkeley, California in a very tightly-controlled limited edition.
 Each copy came with a set of color pencils, a pencil sharpener, and a packet containing 25 doses of Clearlight brand "Microdose" LSD.
 Each copy of the coloring book had a copy of the product insert that came with each packet ("Important Information for Potential Users of Clearlight-brand 'Microdose' LSD") bound into it.

-(["Nowhere are Fadiman and Gruber’s words ‘being in the right mind at the right time’ more applicable than for the military fighter pilot.
-The world is moving, quite literally, at Mach 1 creating an unforgiving cauldron where incoherent or incongruent thought yields catastrophic results.
-The difference between life and death depends on fighter pilots finding their mental best selves.”